-b The weather over the sea can often be very different from the land, eg sea fog.
+The weather over the sea can often be very different from the land, e.g. sea fog.

-c When flying over water, everyone in a single-engined helicopter should, as a minimum, wear a life jacket.
-In the event of an emergency there will be neither time nor space to put one on.
+When flying over water, everyone in a single-engine helicopter should, as a minimum, wear a life jacket.
+In the event of an emergency there will be neither time nor space to out one on.

-d The water around the UK coast is cold even in summer and survival time may be only 15 minutes (about the time needed to scramble an SAR helicopter).
+The water around the UK coast is cold even in summer and survival time may be only 15 minutes (about the time needed to scramble an SAR helicopter).
 A good quality insulated immersion suit, with warm clothing underneath and the hood up and well sealed, should provide over 3 hours survival time.
 In water, the body loses heat 100 times faster than in cold air.

-e In addition, take a life raft, it's heavy, so re-check weight and balance.
+In addition, if there is space available (not applicable to Robinson helicopters with only under seat storage) take a life raft, its heavy, so re-check weight and balance.
 A life raft is much easier to see and will help the rescuers find you.
 It should be properly secure, but easily accessible as a helicopter will sink faster than an aeroplane.

-f Make sure that lifejackets, immersion suits and life raft have been tested recently by an approved organisation - they must be serviceable when needed.
+Make sure that lifejackets, immersion suits and life raft have been tested recently by an approved organisation - they must be serviceable when needed.

-g You are strongly urged to carry a Personal Locator Beacon (PLB) and flares.
+You are strongly urged to carry a Personal Locator Beacon (PLB) and flares.

-h Remain on an appropriate aeronautical radio station.
+Remain on an appropriate aeronautical radio station.

-i Pilots and passengers who regularly fly over water, are advised to attend an underwater escape training and Sea Survival Course (details in 'Ditching' leaflet).
+Pilots and passengers who regularly fly over water, are advised to attend an underwater escape training and Sea Survival Course.

-j If the helicopter is fitted with flotation equipment, make sure you are familiar with its operation.
+If the helicopter is fitted with floatation equipment, make sure you are familiar with its operation.

-k Minimise over water time in single-engined helicopters.
-(Public transport helicopters are limited to 10 minutes over water when crossing sea areas around the UK.)
+Minimise over water time in single-engine helicopters- Fly Defensively!
+Public Transport helicopters are limited to 10 minutes over water when crossing sea areas around the UK.

-3.13 Night Flying
+Night Flying

 Night flying is a combination of visual and instrument flight, the ratio depending on the weather and background lighting including moonlight.
-You must have a Night Rating and you should be in current instrument flying practice (e.g. during the previous 28 days), using a helicopter FULLY equipped for instrument conditions.
-For night take offs and landings, the site and any relevant obstacles, should be illuminated by external means.
+You must have a Night Rating and you should be in a current instrument flying practice (e.g. during the previous 28 days), using a helicopter FULLY equipped for instrument conditions.
+For night take-offs and landings, the site and any relevant obstacles, should be illuminated by external means.

-3.14 Pilot Fitness
+Pilot Fitness

-a Don't fly when ill or tired - it is better to cancel a flight than to wreck a helicopter or hurt yourself!
+Don't fly when ill or tired - it is better to cancel a flight than to wreck a helicopter or hurt yourself!

-Are you fit to fly - 'I'm Safe' checklist
+Are you fit to fly - 'I'm safe' checklist

-- I Illness (any symptom)
+- I- Illness (any symptom)

-- M Medication (your family doctor may not know you are a pilot)
+- M- Medication (your family doctor may not know you are a pilot)

-- S Stress (upset following an argument)
+- S- Stress (upset following an argument

-- A Alcohol/Drugs
+- A- Alcohol/Drugs

-- F Fatigue (good night's sleep etc)
+- F- Fatigue (good night's sleep etc)

-- E Eating (food keeps blood-sugar level correct).
+- E- Eating (food keeps blood-sugar level correct).

-b If you have to wear glasses for flying, make sure that the required spare pair is readily accessible.
+If you have to wear glasses for flying, make sure that the required spare pair is readily accessible.
 Sunglasses and a peaked cap may be useful.

-c During hot weather, beware of de-hydration, have water available, the cabin can be like a greenhouse.
+During hot weather, beware of de-hydration, have water available, the cabin can be like a greenhouse.

-d Wear clothes that cover the limbs and give some protection in the event of fire.
+Wear clothes that cover the limbs and give some protection in the event of fire.
 Avoid synthetic material which melts into the skin.